clarkx/Parquet/README.md

 Random : Add randomness to the gap of the transversal

-Glue : Glue the boards included in the interval on the X axis
+Glue : Glue the boards included in the interval on the X axis (based on "Nbr Shift" parameter)

 CHEVRON : (No shift)